Best Shared Inbox for Large Enterprises: Our Top Picks for 2025

 • Great customer support and training materials.

 Pricing: depends on which suite you need.
 The Service Hub, for customer support, starts at $1,200/month for up to 10 users.
 The Marketing Suite is priced at $3,600/month for up to 10000 contacts.
 If you need help picking out a plan, you can contact their team.
+Capterra review: 4.4 stars Related Post: CRM with Shared Inbox

 #3 Zoho Teaminbox

 zoho teaminbox as shared inbox for large enterprisesZoho has developed its own shared inbox for large enterprises, Zoho Teaminbox.
-The idea behind this product is that you keep all of your emails on the same space, minimizing the risk of context-switching.
+The idea behind this product is that you keep all of your emails in the same space, minimizing the risk of context-switching.
+With Teaminbox, you can delegate thread owners to keep everyone informed about task responsibilities and ensure prompt handling of work items.
+You can also chat directly from your inbox with collaborators to find solutions easily.
+Special resources:

-• Snooze function: temporarily snooze non urgent tasks.
+• Snooze function: temporarily snooze non-urgent tasks.

 • Auto-assignments: delegate tasks based on content and subject.